Qualis/www-qual-is/_posts/epic-story-and-bug-templates.md

 ---
-title: "Epic, Task, and Bug Templates for Task Management Software"
+title: "Epic, Story, and Bug Templates for Task Management Software"
-excerpt: "Create a streamlined and efficient task management workflow with this Epic, Task, and Bug Template.
+excerpt: "Create a streamlined and efficient task management workflow with this Epic, Story, and Bug Template.
 Whether you're leading a development team, managing a project, or improving an existing workflow, this structured approach helps teams maintain clarity, reduce friction, and improve collaboration across all work items."
 topic: "management"
 date: "2025-01-17"
 author: